superwerker/superwerker/README.md

 ### Do you have access to our AWS account?

 No, superwerker runs exclusively in your AWS account and does not communicate with the internet.

-### Is there a roadmap?

-Yes, a roadmap is available on GitHub and you can submit and vote on proposals.
-To do so, you can open a new GitHub issue or one-up existing feature requests.

 ### What happens if AWS offers features of superwerker itself?